Finding Court Records in Nebraska

-Criminal cases heard by County Courts include misdemeanors, infractions and most violations of city and village ordinances.
+Criminal cases heard by County Courts include misdemeanors, infractions, and most violations of city and village ordinances.
 County Courts also hold preliminary hearings in felony cases.

-Civil cases heard by County Courts include general civil claims for less than $51,000.
+Civil cases heard by County Courts include general civil claims involving $53,000 or less.
 The financial limit on civil case jurisdiction is reviewed every fifth year and may vary over time.
-Each County Court has a Small Claims division for most general civil claims withing certain financial limits.
+Each County Court has a Small Claims division for most general civil claims within certain financial limits.

-Nebraska Juvenile CourtsJuvenile Court have jurisdiction over all juvenile matters and may handle some domestic relations cases that concern the care, custody or support for minor children.
+Nebraska Juvenile CourtsJuvenile Courts have jurisdiction over all juvenile matters and may handle some domestic relations cases that concern the care, custody, or support for minor children.

 In counties without Juvenile Courts, juvenile matters are heard by a County Court.